Open-EO/openeo-earthengine-driver/README.md

 Alternatively, you can use the [openEO Web Editor](https://github.com/Open-EO/openeo-web-editor) to execute the same process graph:

 ```
+// Example is outdated and needs to be adopted to the new JS client version.
 OpenEO.Editor.ProcessGraph = OpenEO.ImageCollection.create("COPERNICUS/S2")
 	.filter_daterange("2018-01-01T00:00:00Z", "2018-01-31T23:59:59Z")
 	.NDVI("B4", "B8")